 Session B: STEM Ambassador Practice and Preparation

-Please email Lauren Porter at email@example.com to register for you trainings and receiving application materials.
+Please email Sarah Sparks at firstname.lastname@example.org to register for your trainings and receive application materials.
 Note: if there is enough interest, there is potential for additional trainings.

 What Are People Saying About STEM Ambassadors?